WHITE BOARD WORKSHOP

 The internet drives out inefficiencies in markets.
 Before it was legal to solicit investors online, the market for raising capital for $100,000 deals was extremely inefficient.
 Even the world of $10 million deals was inefficient because in both cases it was difficult for developers to find investors and information was hidden behind closed doors.

-Only the billion-dollar real estate world was and remains efficient because everyone at that level knows who all the players are.
+Only the institutional real estate world was and remains efficient because everyone at that level knows who all the players are.
 Everyone has access to the same information and they had access to all the necessary information to make fully informed decisions.
 They are experts inhabiting a small world of other experts where there is transparency and shared knowledge.

 Now that the laws have changed, capital formation has been democratized at the lower dollar levels by opening up information sharing and transparency to even the smallest of projects.
 Crowdfunding brings similar efficiencies to middle and smaller sized deal that only before existed at the billion-dollar level – so get your marketing systems in place and join the party; it’s still a blue ocean opportunity!